MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/manage_windows_dockerfile.md

 RUN powershell.exe -Command	c:\vcredist_x86.exe /quiet
 ```

-For detailed information on the RUN instruction see the [RUN Reference on Docker.com]( https://docs.docker.com/engine/reference/builder/#run).
+For detailed information on the RUN instruction, see the [RUN Reference on Docker.com]( https://docs.docker.com/engine/reference/builder/#run).

 ### ADD

 The ADD instruction copies files and directories to the filesystem of the container.
 The files and directories can be relative to the dockerfile, or on a remote location with a URL specification.

-**Format:**
+**Format**

 The ADD instruction takes a format of: